carcillarjjme/maze_path_search/readme.md

 ## Sample Result

+Shown below are the results for the maze_101by101 maze which is comprised of 5007 path nodes.
 The **S** and **E** annotations represents the location of the starting and ending nodes as indicated in each title.
+Notice that results for DFS and BFS are identical.
+These may not always be the case.
+Also take node that the path highlighted here does not necessarily indcate the shortest path between the starting and ending nodes.

-The results would also be shown via Excel files where the path taken will be highlighted and with the node numbers preserved.
+Furthermore, the results would also be shown via Excel files where the path taken will be highlighted and with the node numbers preserved.

 ![result image](paths.png)